gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   - The removal of the pragma will enable the successful ordering of the units.

-  The programmer should remove the pragma as advised, and rebuild the program.
+  You should remove the pragma as advised and rebuild the program.

 * Pragma Elaborate_All elimination